libretime/libretime/docs/_docs/contribute.md

 jekyll serve
 ```

-> If you get an error, try running `bundle exec jekyll serve`.
+> If running the test code from a virtual machine, feel free to use the *jekyll.sh* script in the
+> root directory of the repo

 ## Help write code for LibreTime